Duality and the well-posedness of a martingale problem: Introduction

-A classical result concerns the uniqueness of the $G_X$ martingale problem (cf. Proposition~4.4.7 in \cite{EK86}): If $E_X$, $E_Y$ are Polish, $\Pi_X$ is separating in the space of probability measures on $E_X$, and if for every $y\in E_Y$, there exists a solution $Y$ of the $(G_Y,\Pi_Y,y)$-martingale problem, and if \eqref{eq:dual1} holds for all $x\in E_X$ and $y\in E_Y$, then uniqueness of the $(G_X,\Pi_X,x)$-martingale problem holds.
-(The reason is that the duality relation \eqref{eq:dual1} and separability of $\Pi_X$ specify the one-dimensional distributions of $X$ uniquely, and therefore, by \cite[Theorem 4.4.2]{EK86}, uniqueness of the martingale problem follows.)
+A classical result addresses the uniqueness of the martingale problem for $(G_X,\mathcal{D}_X,\mathbb P_0)$; see e.g.\ Proposition~4.4.7 and Remark 4.4.8 in \cite{EK86}.
+If $E_X$ and $E_Y$ are Polish, $\mathcal H_X$ is separating on the space of probability measures on $E_X$, and if for every $y\in E_Y$, there exists a solution $Y$ of the martingale problem for $(G_Y,\mathcal H_Y,y)$, and if \eqref{eq:dual1} holds for all $x\in E_X$ with $\mathbb P_0=\delta_x$ and $y\in E_Y$, then \emph{uniqueness} of the martingale problem for $(G_X,\mathcal H_X,x)$ holds.
+Also uniqueness of the more general martingale problems for $(G_X,\mathcal H_X,\mathbb P_0)$ with \emph{random} initial conditions $\mathbb P_0 \in \mathcal M_1(E_X)$ holds.
+The reason is that the duality relation \eqref{eq:dual1} and separability of $\mathcal H_X$ specify the one-dimensional distributions of $X$ uniquely, and therefore, by \cite[Theorem 4.4.2]{EK86}, uniqueness of the martingale problem follows.

-Duality is useful if, for instance, $Y$ is a much simpler process than $X$, because questions concerning the behaviour of $X$ can be translated to questions about $Y$.
-Besides the uniqueness result, duality can be used to show the \emph{Feller property of $X$}, or to determine its \emph{longtime behaviour}.
-It was used e.g.\ for interacting particle systems such as the voter model and the contact process \citep{Liggett:85}, but also for superprocesses such as the Fleming-Viot process (which is dual to some form of coalescent process; see also Examples~\ref{ex:FV} and~\ref{ex:FVmut}) and the Dawson-Watanabe superprocess (which is dual to the solution of some deterministic process) \cite{D93,MR1779100}.
-For a general reference on duality for Markov processes including various sorts of applications, see \cite{JansenKurt2014} and references therein.
+Duality is also very useful if $Y$ is a much simpler process than $X$, because questions concerning the behaviour of $X$ can be translated to questions about $Y$.
+For example, duality can be used to show the \emph{Feller property of $X$}, or to determine its \emph{longtime behaviour} and characterize \emph{equilibria}.
+Duality was the key tool for studying interacting particle systems such as the voter model and the contact process \citep{Liggett:85}, but also for measure-valued processes such as the Fleming-Viot process (which is dual to some form of coalescent process; see also Examples~\ref{ex:FV}, \ref{ex:FVmut} and \ref{ex.1249}), and the Dawson-Watanabe superprocess (which is dual to the solution of a deterministic process given by a $\log$-Laplace equation) \cite{D93,Etheridge2000}.
+For a general reference on duality for Markov processes including various sorts of applications see \cite{EK86,JansenKurt2014} and references therein.